How can psychology programmes enhance students’ contact time?

 • Benchmark against peers by CAH code and student characteristics to pinpoint where the gap is widest.

-• Evidence progress with like‑for‑like comparisons and export‑ready insights for boards, TEF and quality processes.
+• Evidence progress with like‑for‑like comparisons and export‑ready insights for boards, TEF, and quality processes.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.